What to Do When You Don’t Vibe with a Guy

 When I started to make the challenging transition from childhood to adulthood, I also started to feel angsty at Christmastime.
 I wanted Christmas to be a happy holiday, but that didn’t feel possible anymore.
 Nothing felt the same as it had felt when I was a little kid—giddy to buy gifts, make gifts, and (without a doubt) get gifts.
 What happened to all those Christmas feels that I had when I was a kid?

-For the One Who’s Dreading Christmas
+To the Girl Who’s Dreading Christmas

-I want you to know that you’re believing a lie if you think you’re the only one who can’t find Christmas spirit—at least the “Christmas spirit” described in Hallmark movies and Christmas pop songs, anyway.
-But no matter how you feel this Christmas, the truths of Christmas still hold true for you.
+If you think you’re the only one who can’t find the Christmas spirit—at least, the Christmas spirit that's described in Hallmark movies and pop songs—know that you're not.
+This time of year is emotionally challenging for many, many people.
+Still, no matter how you feel this Christmas, the truth hasn't changed.

 Create a website or blog at WordPress.com